Preetham-J/MatrixCalculator/README.md

 # MatrixCalculator
 Here's a basic command line matrix calculator for those who want a fast and non-internet dependent tool!
-I decided to create this as many of my courses rely on various matrix calculations, which are very time consuming to do by hand.
+I decided to create this project to explore the Eigen C++ library, as well as to create a fast tool that I could use for matrix calculations in many of my courses (which are time-consuming to do by hand).

 # Currently Working
 ![alt text](/screenshots/main.png?raw=true "Main menu.")